 Shunters at Pearse Station considered the shunting of push/pull trains under the engine brake only to be unsafe.
-He had not seen an instruction dated 23rd August from the Acting Station Maste on the morning of 21st October.
+He had not seen an instruction dated 23rd August from the Acting Station Masta

+37. Shunter N. Doran stated that he was on duty at Pearse Station on the morning of 21st October.
 He coupled-up the locomotive of the 07.00 hours ex Pearse Station train to the other vehicles of the train set.
 The driver did not supervise this operation.